dmetivie/StochasticWeatherGenerators.jl/README.md

 pkg> add StochasticWeatherGenerators
 ```

-> [!NOTE]
+> [!TIP] Stochastic Weather Generators
-> Stochastic Weather Generators are probabilistic weather models.
-Like random number generators, they can quickly generate multiple random sequences, except that the produced sequences correctly reproduce some statistics of interest, e.g. spatial-temporal correlations, extremes, etc.
+> Stochastic Weather Generators are a class of generative models.
+> Like random number generators, they can quickly generate multiple random sequences, except that the produced sequences correctly reproduce some statistics of interest, e.g. spatial-temporal correlations, extremes, etc.
 > They can be used to study climate variability, in particular extremes, and "stress" models that take weather inputs, e.g., crop models.
 See the [IPCC note](https://www.ipcc-data.org/guidelines/pages/weather_generators.html) on SWG for more context.

 [<img src="https://raw.githubusercontent.com/dmetivie/StochasticWeatherGenerators.jl/master/docs/src/assets/fig_swg_dice.svg" width="100%" alt = "Illustration of SWG"/>